Steven Hawley: STS-93 Columbia

 STS-93 Columbia (July 22–27, 1999) was launched at night from the Kennedy Space Center on a five-day mission returning to KSC for the 12th night landing in the Shuttle Program's history.
 Hawley served as Columbias flight engineer.
 The primary mission objective was the successful deployment of the Chandra X-ray Observatory, the third of NASA's Great Observatories after Hubble Space Telescope and the Compton Gamma Ray Observatory.
 Hawley also served as the primary operator of a second telescope carried in the crew module and used for several days to make broadband ultraviolet observations of a variety of Solar System objects.
 The mission completed 79 orbits in 4 days, 22 hours, and 50 minutes.

 Organizations

 Hawley is a member of the American Astronomical Society, the Astronomical Society of the Pacific, the American Institute of Aeronautics and Astronautics, Sigma Pi Sigma, and Phi Beta Kappa.
-Now retired, he resides in Lawrence, Kansas, where his parents also live.
+Since retired, he resides in Lawrence, Kansas, where his parents also live.